frencojobs/interact/README.md

 ).interact();
 ```

-The components used the `Theme.defaultTheme` as theme by default.
+The components used the `Theme.defaultTheme` as the theme by default.
 The `Theme` object has two premade themes,

 - `Theme.colorfulTheme` which is made with colorful ASCII/emojis
 - `Theme.basicTheme` which is mostly text characters and without colors

-and the `Theme.defaultTheme` is colorful theme by default.
+and the `Theme.defaultTheme` is the colorful theme by default.

-Because constructing a theme from scrap requires a lot of properties, you can also extends a theme easily from these two themes.
+Because constructing a theme from scrap requires you to write a lot of properties, it might be easier to extend existing themes to create a new one which can be done using the `copyWith` method.

 ```dart
 import 'package:tint/tint.dart'; // for extension methods